Mark Cuban: Audionet and Broadcast.com

 In 1995, Cuban and fellow Indiana University alumnus Todd Wagner joined Audionet (founded in 1989 by Chris Jaeb, who retained 10% of the company), combining their mutual interest in Indiana Hoosier college basketball and webcasting.
 With a single server and an ISDN line, Audionet became Broadcast.com in 1998.
 By 1999, Broadcast.com had grown to 330 employees and $13.5 million in revenue for the second quarter.
 In 1999, Broadcast.com helped launch the first live-streamed Victoria's Secret Fashion Show.
 That year, during the dot com boom, Broadcast.com was acquired by Yahoo! for $5.7 billion in Yahoo! stock.

-After the sale of Broadcast.com, Cuban hedged against the risk of a decline in the value of the Yahoo! shares he received in the deal.
-The Guinness Book of Records credits Cuban with the "largest single e-commerce transaction" after purchasing a Gulfstream V jet for $40 million over the internet in October 1999.

 Yahoo!'s costly purchase of Broadcast.com is now regarded as one of the worst internet acquisitions of all time.
 Broadcast.com and Yahoo!'s other broadcasting services were discontinued within a few years after the acquisition.
 Cuban has repeatedly described himself as very lucky to have sold the company before the dot-com bubble burst.
 However, he also emphasized that he hedged against the Yahoo! shares he received from the sale and would have lost most of his fortune if he had not done so.

 Cuban continues to work with Wagner in another venture, 2929 Entertainment, which provides vertically integrated production and distribution of films and video.

 On September 24, 2003, the firm purchased Landmark Theatres, a chain of 58 arthouse movie theaters.
 The company is also responsible for the updated version of the TV show Star Search, which was broadcast on CBS.
 2929 Entertainment released Bubble, a movie directed by Steven Soderbergh, in 2006.

-Cuban was featured on the cover of Best magazine's November 2003 premiere issue, announcing the arrival of high-definition television.
-Cuban also was co-founder (with Philip Garvin) of AXS TV (formerly HDNet), the first high-definition satellite television network.

-In February 2004, Cuban announced that he would be working with ABC television to produce a reality television series, The Benefactor.
-The premise of the six-episode series involved 16 contestants trying to win $1 million by participating in various contests, with their performances being judged by Cuban.
-It premiered on September 13, 2004, but the series was canceled before the full season aired due to poor ratings.

-In 2018, Cuban was no. 190 on Forbes list of "World's Richest People", with a net worth of $3.9 billion.

-Cuban financially supported Grokster in the Supreme Court case MGM v.
-Grokster.
-He is also a partner in Synergy Sports Technology, a web-based basketball scouting and video delivery tool used by many NBA teams.